oppermaa/gvsu-cis350-CoolKids/docs/articles.md

 ### *Korean Pyeong (Area):*
 1 pyeong = 3.31 m<sup>2</sup>

-Still used informally, primarily for real estate.
+An older unit of area that has been used in different forms across Asia, it is still used informally today for real estate purposes.

 Articles:
 - [Variations across other cultures](https://en.wikipedia.org/wiki/Pyeong)